diptayan2k/Breast_Cancer_Classification/README.md

 ## Data Preprocessing
 ### Encoding the categorical data
-We need to encode the data into 0's and 1's, where 1 means M (malignant) and 0 means B(benign).
+We need to encode the dependent variable into 0's and 1's, where 1 means M (malignant) and 0 means B(benign).
 It is done using LabelEncoder.

  ![Screenshot (164)](https://user-images.githubusercontent.com/44607923/68865301-9e05a100-0718-11ea-980d-d384f47ce86f.png)